Mariners win 13th in row, top Texas 3-2 in 10 innings - WHIZ News

 Seattle would match the longest winning streak in the majors this year with a victory in the series finale Sunday, its final game before the All-Star break.
 Reigning World Series champion Atlanta won 14 games in a row last month.

-Crawford chopped a one-out single down the line past first base off Brett Martin (0-5), who was the fifth Texas pitcher and went the last two innings.
-That scored automatic runner Sam Haggerty, who came on as a pinch-runner for Santana, who had an inning-ending groundout in the ninth.
+Crawford got the hit off Brett Martin (0-5), who was the fifth Texas pitcher and went the last two innings.
+Haggerty was the automatic runner to start the 10th, coming on as a pinch-runner for Santana, who had an inning-ending groundout in the ninth.
+Servais said it was Haggerty’s call to steal third.

+“He said, ‘Hey Skip, I think I can get to third base on this guy.’ … He’s paying attention the inning before knowing that he might end up in the game,” Servais said.
+“Don’t play scared.
+You’ve got to play to win.
+And that’s what we’re doing.”

+“We had a chance to win the game, we didn’t.
+We didn’t make baseball plays today.
+That’s plain and simple,” Rangers manager Chris Woodward said.
+“I’m not going to get into specifics, but we didn’t play team baseball at the end of the game to win a game.”

 Crawford and Santana both returned to the Mariners lineup.
-Crawford had missed two games because of a bruised right index finger, and Santana was reinstated from the restricted list after being away from the club for a day after a fire at his home in Florida.
+Crawford had missed two games because of a bruised right index finger, and Santana was reinstated from the restricted list after being away from the club for a day after a fire at his home in Florida — his family wasn’t there at the time.

+“I was definitely playing today no matter what,” Crawford said.
+“It felt good to pick up the boys.”

 Ty France, who had three more hits to raise his batting average to .306, singled in the third before Santana hit his eighth homer of the season to put the Mariners up 2-1.
 France had a one-out double in the ninth, but his pinch-runner got stranded on base.

-Nathaniel Lowe, mired in a 4-for-26 slide, led off the Texas second with a double and scored on a single by Jonah Heim.
-The Rangers tied the game in the seventh after another leadoff double, this one by hot-hitting Leody Taveras before Elier Hernandez singled to get his first career RBI.
+Nathaniel Lowe led off the Texas second with a double and scored on a single by Jonah Heim.
+The Rangers tied the game in the seventh after a leadoff double by Leody Taveras before Elier Hernandez singled to get his first career RBI.
 Taveras has hit .593 (16 of 27) with six doubles in a seven-game hitting streak.

 SHORT HOPS